-- Install the D-Link DWL-G520M 108G MIMO Wireless Desktop adapter into the desktop computer.
-(See the Quick Installation Guide included with the product.) - Install the D-Link DWL-G650M 108G MIMO Wireless Notebook adapter into the laptop computer or another DWL-G520 in a desktop computer.
-(See the Quick Installation Guide included with the product.) - 3 Set the wireless configuration for the adapters to Ad-Hoc mode, set the adapters to the same channel, and assign an IP address to each computer on the Ad-Hoc network.
+- Install the D-Link Air DWL-122 Wireless USB adapter into the desktop computer.
+(See the Quick Installation Guide included with the product for installation instructions.) - Install another DWL-122 into the laptop computer.
+(See the Quick Installation Guide included with the product for installation instructions.) - Set the wireless configuration for the adapters to Ad-Hoc mode, set the adapters to the same channel, and assign an IP Address to each computer on the Ad-Hoc network.
+(See Box below.)